Mexico: Journalist found beheaded | DW | 10.09.2020

 Valdivia "worked in a complicated area where there are criminal groups," said Ana Laura Perez of the State Commission for the Attention and Protection of Journalists, a government body.

-"It must be investigated if he had reported something that bothered these criminal groups."
+"It must be investigated if he had reported something that bothered these criminal groups," she said.

 Veracruz frequently sees fights between Mexico's rival drug cartels and is the country's deadliest state for media workers.